lvcabral/brs-desktop/docs/how-to-use.md

 - Open App Package - Allows the user to select a zip/bpk file to load an app
 - Open Source File - Allows the user to select a brs file to run on the simulator
+- Open from URL - Downloads a file to run on the simulator (zip/bpk or brs)
 - Open Recent - Display a submenu with the recent opened files
 - Save Screenshot - Saves the current app screen image to a png file
 - Close App - Closes the current app